Why Jurassic Park franchise was about the perpetual conflict between man and nature

 In Jurassic Park and the following films in the franchise, there is a clear message given by writers and director that what Hammond and his scientists did was terribly wrong.
 Granted, they accomplished an incredible thing, but should they have?
 Jeff Goldblum’s Ian Malcolm says to Hammond, “…your scientists were so preoccupied with whether or not they could, that they didn’t stop to think if they should.”

 The consequences are disastrous.
 Dinosaurs are let loose and chaos happens.
 Many are killed before the survivors are flown out of the island.
 The project is shut down.
-Jurassic Park is a big blockbuster sort of entertainment, but it is also a cautionary tale of humanity’s vanity to those who care to listen.
+Jurassic Park is a big blockbuster sort of entertainment, but it is also a cautionary tale of humanity’s vanity for those who care to listen.

 For all the latest Entertainment News, download Indian Express App